 - Paint brush

-- Mod Podge – can be found at local craft stores or Wmart
+- Mod Podge – can be found on Amazon, at local craft stores or Wmart

 - Stickers, paper, or additional paint for letters

 - A variety of pictures less than 2″ x 2″ – we used 28 pictures